PHONE: 401-233-1055, for an emergency call the Smithfield Police at 401-231-2500.

 What are the procedures for adopting a pet?

-A thirty dollar ($30.00) refundable deposit is required and you must sign the following two (2) contracts:
+An adoption fee is required and you must sign the following documents:

-- Rabies vaccination required within fourteen (14) days;
+- Rabies vaccination is required within fourteen (14) days;

 - Agree to have the animal spayed or neutered within thirty (30) days.
 (Per state law).